 "Many loudspeakers have passed through my listening room in the past year, but the one I most missed after its return to its manufacturer was this expensive, full-range Vandersteen.
 Driven by its almost-as-expensive dedicated amplifiers, it produced sound that was consistently to die for." -John Atkinson, Stereophile

-This top of the line High Pass Filter is specifically designed to be inline in front of your amp to roll of frequencies below 100 Hz. which are passed to the Model 7 series speakers and reconstructed in the amplifier powering the bass driver.
+This top-of-the-line High Pass Filter is specifically designed to be inline in front of your amp to roll off frequencies below 100 Hz. which are passed to the Model 7 series speakers and reconstructed in the amplifier powering the bass driver.
+High Pass Crossover is shown in the Balanced Configuration.
+The single-ended option is available at a slightly lower price.
+This product may be available with a discount when purchased together with a matching Vandersteen speaker.

-System NINE is Richard Vandersteen's radical, total-system approach to audio design, derived from decades of industry-leading research & innovation.
+System NINE is Richard Vandersteen's radical, total-system approach to audio design, derived from decades of industry-leading research and innovation.

 System NINE is truly unique in high-end audio in that its components are not just complementary, but literally made for one another.
 We are thrilled for the fortunate few who dive straight into this entire system with a single purchase.
-But because the Model Seven or Model Seven Mk II is the entry point, any listener who's been with the Vandersteen flagship for years can start moving on his own path to the Ultimate Vandersteen with System NINE.
+But because the Model Seven, Model Seven Mk II, or Model Seven XTRM is the entry point, any listener who's been with the Vandersteen flagship for years can start moving on his own path to the Ultimate Vandersteen with the System NINE modular approach.
+The price shown includes the Model Seven XTRM.